simonmichael/hledger/doc/RELEASING.md

 - [x] Establish routine <s>monthly</s> release cadence
 - [ ] Make releasing easy

-## Overview
+## Release types

-hledger major releases happen in the third month of each quarter, normally at or close to the start of the month.
+hledger major releases happen each quarter, normally at the start of the third month.
 Bugfix releases follow when needed.
-Preview releases happen in the other months if wanted.
+Preview releases may happen in the other months if wanted.

 |                     | Major&nbsp;release<br>A.B                                | Bugfix&nbsp;release<br>A.B.C | Fixup&nbsp;release<br>A.B.C.D                | Preview&nbsp;release<br>A.B.99.D         |
 |---------------------|----------------------------------------------------------|------------------------------|----------------------------------------------|------------------------------------------|